 Comparison of Cambridge and AP and IB Programs

-- Offer well-balanced curriculum, high academic standards, practical real world applications and international perspectives
+- Cambridge offers a well-balanced curriculum, high academic standards, practical real world applications and an international perspective.

-- Emphasize the development of higher order thinking, including problem solving and creativity
+- Cambridge emphasizes the development of higher order thinking, including problem solving and creativity.

-Cambridge emphasizes extremely flexible curriculum that can be tailored to the abilities, interests and plans of the students.
+- Cambridge has an extremely flexible curriculum that can be tailored to the abilities, interests and plans of the students.

 Do many universities give college credits for AICE exams passed?

-In addition, the Florida Department of Education recognizes the AICE program as an official acceleration mechanism and is included in the Bright Futures Scholarship Program as an additional means to earn scholarship monies.
-Students who earn the AICE Diploma, and have 100 community service hours, are eligible to receive the Academic Scholars Award.
-Students who complete the diploma program, but do not earn the diploma can still earn the Academic Scholars Award with appropriate SAT and ACT test scores.
-The Medallion Scholars Award is available to AICE Program completers as well for students who do not meet the high level SAT and ACT score requirements.
+- In addition, the Florida Department of Education recognizes the AICE program as an official acceleration mechanism and is included in the Bright Futures Scholarship Program as an additional means to earn scholarship monies.
+Students who earn the AICE Diploma and have 100 community service hours are eligible to receive the Academic Scholars Award.
+Students who complete the diploma program but do not earn the diploma can still earn the Academic Scholars Award with appropriate SAT and ACT test scores.

 Why AICE at RHS?